nicslabdev/BehaviorallyGroundedAgent-BasedBenignTrafficGenerationwithLLMVariability/appendix.md

 ### Regular user (web-centric)

 Regular user (web-centric)..
-The regular-user agent operates exclusively through browser interaction driven by a high-level planner and randomized interac- tion timing.
+The regular-user agent operates exclusively through browser interaction driven by a high-level planner and randomized interaction timing.
 The action catalogue comprises:
 1. Request a high-level navigation decision from the planner.
 2. Navigate to web pages conditioned on the selected browsing profile.
 3. Watch streaming content.